The Pacifism of Jesus

 Biblical Forms of Punishment

 Part of the problem is that even though we have the best plans and laws in the world, man has a tendency toward sin, brokenness, and self-destruction.
-While we are still living in this dispensation, we love the person but we reject the evil that lurks in every human being.
+While we are still living in this dispensation, we love the person, but we reject the evil that lurks in every human being.

 Attitude Towards Prisoners